devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-09-30/assignments.md

 - will define a void pointer to self
   - verify that this is the case via debugger (or debug prints)

-- prints program arguments, each on separate line, using at least 2 ways
+- prints program arguments (including the name of the program itself), each on separate line, using at least 2 ways
   - certainly 3 ways are possible..
   - did you use square brackets to access the arguments ?
     - try without them. and without local variables or argument count.